datanucleus/docs-datanucleus/src/site/markdown/documentation/development/sourcecode.md

 If you are using Eclipse then we have an [XML Configuration](code-conventions-eclipse.xml) to specify in Eclipse.

-### Examples

-Example of brace policy and other things
+Here we have some examples of brace policy and other things

 	package mypackage;